invalidusernamecalled/connect_wifi_terminal/README.md

 +++++++++++++++++++++++++++++++++++++++
- + this script generates some files in the same folder
+ + this script may generate some files in the working folder
  + it is therefore recommended to host the script in a a separate folder

 +++++++++++++++++++++++++++++++++++++++++++++++